danainjax/danainjax.github.io/_posts/2020-11-14-sinatra_project_-_job_board_-_nine_to_five.markdown

 Facebook is a way to connect people (you see their story in a timeline), hey, they even created Instagram “Stories”.
 The Mona Lisa tells the story of Da Vinci’s lady.
 What’s behind her cryptic smile?
 I’ve seen it in person in Paris.
 It will knock your breath from you, the genius of it.
 Pinterest - the story of all the things I want to make, collect, come back to, or covet.
 Look at someone’s saved pins and you get to read an often too revealing story of what they are in to.
 The Godfather movie, your typical Italian American saga of a family trying to break free of the “life” while constantly being the standard by which all other power is measured.
 Dictionary?
 The story of language and what it means.
 Your birth certificate, is the story of your who, what, when, and where.
 Your mom and dad are listed.
 Your time and place of birth.
 It’s where your story begins.

-Lastly, if you are still with me, that song.
-“Watermelon Sugar”.
+Lastly, if you are still with me, that song, “Watermelon Sugar”.
 Goodness.
 I can’t get it out of my head.
 I even set my session_secret to it.

 *What story does it tell?*